JulienSiems/juliensiems.github.io/index.md

 - Linear RNNs / State-Space Models, State-Tracking, In-Context Learning

 ## News
+- **[Sept.
+2025]** "DeltaProduct: Improving State-Tracking in Linear RNNs via Householder Products" is accepted as NeurIPS 2025.
 - **[Mar.
 2025]** "DeltaProduct: Improving State-Tracking in Linear RNNs via Householder Products" is accepted as Oral at FM-WILD Workshop at ICLR 2025.
 - **[Feb.
 2025]** "Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues" is accepted as an Oral at ICLR 2025.
 - **[Oct.
 2024]** 3 papers accepted at NeurIPS workshops: "Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues" (Oral), "GAMformer" (Oral), and "Mamba4Cast" (Spotlight).